 Oxford University and Tel-Aviv University

-Favourite thing to do in science: working on new ideas which serve to evaluate international policies designed for a peaceful resolution of the conflict
+Favourite thing to do in research: working on new ideas which serve to evaluate international policies designed for a peaceful resolution of the conflict

 I am currently a Lecturer at the Department of Labor Studies in Tel-Aviv University and a Marie Skłodowska-Curie Fellow at the Blavatnik School of Government, Oxford University.
 I earned my Ph.D. and M.A degrees in Economics from the Hebrew University of Jerusalem; I also received my B.s.c. in Mathematics and Economics from the same University.